 Buying your first home seems more straightforward once you know which steps you need to take.
 That doesn’t mean it’s just a matter of going step-by-step.
 It can still be relatively complicated when you’re doing it that way.
 That’s where a few home-buying tips come in.

-These can help to simplify the process more than you’d think, with some steps helping more than others.
+These can help simplify the process, with some steps helping more than others.
 Some of the more useful of these include:

 - Understand Your Mortgage Options – A mortgage is a notable part of buying a home, but you might not realize you have several options.
 Each option has pros and cons, and it’s worth understanding them to get the best one for you.

-- Explore Buyer Assistance Programs – There are plenty of buyer assistance programs out there that can help you buy your home.
-It’s worth looking into these to see if you’re eligible.
+- Explore Buyer Assistance Programs – There are plenty of buyer assistance programs out there that can help you buy your home if you’re eligible.
 They could help with your deposit, making the initial purchase much more affordable.

-- Know Needs Vs. Nice-to-Haves – You’ll have a dream home in mind, but it’s always worth being realistic with this.
+- Know Needs Vs. Nice-to-Haves – You’ll have a dream home in mind, but be realistic.
 Separate what you want into your non-negotiable needs and nice-to-haves, or optional extras.
 It helps make sure you find a house that meets your needs.

-- Don’t Skip Inspections – Once you’ve found a house you want to put an offer into, don’t skip a property inspection.
+- Don’t Skip Inspections – Once you’ve found a house you want to put an offer on, don’t skip a property inspection.
 It helps you find out the exact state of the property before you buy.
-This information could end up being vital for your purchase.
+This information could be vital for your purchase.

 Adding these to the steps above makes buying your first home much simpler.
 At a minimum, they should help to make the process much more manageable.

-By knowing as much as possible ahead of time, you’ll have much less to worry about.
-You’ll end up in a position where buying your first home is much more manageable.
+By knowing as much as possible ahead of time, you’ll have much less to worry about, and buying your first home becomes much more manageable.